John-Poplett/gettingandcleaningdata/README.md

 # Execution

-To run the script you can source it from the command prompt as follows.
+To run the script you can source it in R from your operating system shell as follows.

 1. Change directories to the UCI base directory (e.g. `cd UCI\ HAR\ Dataset`)
+1. Launch R.
-1. Then, "source" the run_Analysis.R script (e.g. `source("../run_analysis.R")`)
+1. Then, at the R command prompt, "source" the run_Analysis.R script (e.g. `source("../run_analysis.R")`).

 Once the script is executed, it will produce the output file "tds.txt" with the contents of the tidied data.